OUTDOOR FIRST AID IS OUR MOST POPULAR COURSE.

-The course is approved by National Governing Bodies such as British Canoe Union, British Association of Snowsport Instructors and the Royal Yachting Association.
-It is also recognised by Mountain Leader Training, and British Cycling.
+The course is approved by National Governing Bodies such as the British Canoe Union, British Association of Snowsport Instructors and the Royal Yachting Association.
+It is also recognised by Mountain Leader Training and British Cycling.

 Please make sure that you check your National Governing Bodies requirements for first aid.

-Certificates are issued through our OfQual approved Awarding Organisation, this means that you can be assured of quality trainers.
+Certificates are issued by our OfQual approved Awarding Organisation, this means that you can be assured of quality trainers.

 The course looks at how you may adapt and improvise your own equipment to support your first aid kit.
 We also have first aid kits for sale.